google/wire/_tutorial/README.md

 Rather than go through the trouble of initializing each component in turn and passing it into the next one, we instead have a single call to `wire.Build` passing in the initializers we want to use.
-In Wire, initializers are known as "providers," functions which provide a particular type.
+In Wire, initializers are known as "providers", functions which provide a particular type.
 We add a zero value for `Event` as a return value to satisfy the compiler.
 Note that even if we add values to `Event`, Wire will ignore them.
 In fact, the injector's purpose is to provide information about which providers to use to construct an `Event` and so